Sharing is caring!

 • It’s also great for small business owners.

 I like the fact that I can fully set this platform up to align with my brand.
 Everything from colors to the way my products are set up on my page.
-You can really change the look and feel which I love.
+You can change the look and feel which I love.

 The other thing I love about Shopify, is that you can embed the listings in a blog post like how I have it here in this Sunflower SVG Free Cricut Cut File.
 This is great if you already have your own website.